 We also believe that such individual innovation requires both support and freedom to flourish — so that individuals can follow their creative instincts, take risks and make big bets, and set off on paths with unknown destinations.

 Emerson Collective supports visionary individuals to pursue such intellectual, creative, and professional ambitions through the Emerson Collective Fellowship.
-While Fellows are not part of a cohort and do not all share a fellowship calendar, they each advance the public understanding in Emerson Collective’s priority areas, creating new avenues for progress.
+Each Fellow’s work and projects advance the public understanding in Emerson Collective’s priority areas, creating new avenues for progress.

 Often structured as one year of direct support, the Emerson Collective Fellowship is designed to help a remarkable individual advance a new project.
 With minimal ongoing programming, the fellowship gives individuals the autonomy to advance their current work, pursue exciting new chapters with unknown destinations, and make lasting breakthroughs.
 Emerson also works directly with Fellows to help their work reach greater exposure and impact.

 Fellows are selected through an invitation-only application process.
 We select Fellows based on an established track record of excellence and originality; a deep engagement in education, immigration, social justice, the environment, and health; and the potential to pursue vital new work with the support of a fellowship.